murkbone/JesusAI/README.md

 Alpha branch maintained frequently by DREZMOR

-Pull requests + additional features by SEZMALOIN
+Beta testing, bug fixes and additional features by 448v